 I mean, it makes sense.
 They’re just doing their job and bringing in new clients.
 However… wouldn’t it be nice to know the African safari cost (or at least a ballpark idea) BEFORE you reach out?

-The same happened to us.
-We just finished the planning phase with a safari company and paid our deposit for our Uganda and Kenya trip for next year, but it took a lot of reaching out to various companies to figure out the exact costs and to even find someone to work within our budget.
+The same thing happened to us as we were planning our dream trip to Uganda and Kenya.
+It took a lot of reaching out to various companies to figure out the exact costs and to even find someone to work within our budget.

 And let me just say… It was a challenge!
-We started researching and reaching out over a year ago to get an idea of how expensive this trip would be.
-We weren’t ready to book yet, as we’re planning to go in 2022, and, as we mostly wanted an idea of pricing so we could start budgeting, it was a hassle.
+We started researching and reaching out over 2 years before our trip to get an idea of how expensive it would be.
+We weren’t ready to book yet, as we were planning to go in 2022, and, as we mostly wanted an idea of pricing so we could start budgeting, it was a hassle.

-However, after having been on a South African safari during our 2 week South Africa trip a few years ago, and having just finished planning out next year’s adventure, we’ve got all the details on how much an African safari costs as well as what to include in your budget!
+However, now after having been on a South African safari during our 2 week South Africa trip a few years ago, and after our Uganda and Kenya trip, we’ve got all the details on how much an African safari costs as well as what to include in your budget!

 PS- Check out our podcast episode all about this too!

 This may sound like a simple question, but there is a wide range of possibilities for this answer!
 Are you going on a group tour?
 Are you a budget traveler?
 When are you visiting?
 Which country/countries do you plan to visit?